s-chh/PyTorch-Scratch-Vision-Transformer-ViT/README.md

 # Vision Transformer-MNIST
-Unofficial Pytorch implementation of Vision Transformer (ViT) with detailed steps.
+Simplified Pytorch implementation of Vision Transformer (ViT) with detailed steps.

 The network is a scaled-down version of the original architecture from [An Image is Worth 16X16 Words](https://arxiv.org/pdf/2010.11929.pdf) for classifying MNIST dataset.